Projection method for mean resolvent analysis of periodic flows: Linear input-output analysis of periodic flow

 The vector $\hat{\boldsymbol{\mathrm{w}}}_{j}^k$ is the $j$th Fourier component of the $k$th adjoint Floquet mode characterising receptivity to the corresponding Fourier component $\hat{\boldsymbol{\mathrm{v}}}_j^k$ of the associated direct Floquet mode.
 The poles $\lambda_k$ of $\mathsfbi{R}_n$ are exactly the Floquet exponents of the LTP system.
 Averaging \eqref{eq:LTP} with respect to $\phi$ yields

-so $\mathbf{R}_0$ is, by definition, the mean resolvent operator.
-Unfortunately, expression (\ref{eq:BLOCKn}) is not a convenient way to compute the effect of the mean resolvent or its adjoint on an input vector.
-In the next two subsections, we will propose two practical ways to perform these operations: a matrix-based approach using linear algebra (\S \ref{subsec:freqdomain}) and a matrix-free version using time-stepping (\S \ref{subsec:timedomain}).

-The connection between mean-flow resolvent and mean resolvent operators can be made explicit using a Neumann series \citep{leclercq2023mean}.
+so $\mathsfbi{R}_0$ is, by definition, the mean resolvent operator.
+Expression (\ref{eq:BLOCKn}) is arguably not the most convenient way to compute the effect of the mean resolvent or its adjoint on an input vector.
+In the next two subsections, we will propose two practical ways to perform these operations: a matrix-based approach using linear algebra (\S \ref{subsec:freqdomain}) and a matrix-free version using time-stepping (\S \ref{subsec:timedomain}).\\ \, The connection between mean-flow resolvent and mean resolvent operators can be made explicit using a Neumann series \citep{leclercq2023mean}.
 To write down the expansion, we first need to introduce the Fourier series of the periodic Jacobian

 and the notation $\mathsfbi{R}_{\overline{\mathsfbi{J}}}=(s\mathsfbi{I}-\overline{\mathsfbi{J}})^{-1}$.
 The Neumann series